bryanlabs/go-bryanlabs-dev/content/service/CryptoConsulting.md

 type: "service"
 ---

-Interested in earning up to 20% APY on your stablecoins.
-Learn how to maximize your returns and minimize your risk.
-We offer DeFi strategies and opportunities that will help you make informed investing decisions.
+Are you interested in learning how to earn up to ~20% yield on stablecoins?
+Or, How to collect staking rewards or Airdrops?
+Maybe you want to use your crypto as collateral to borrow real money to buy a house?
+We can show you how to do all these things.
+We are experts at using decentralized applications on ethereum, terra, fantom, bsc, avalanche, solana.
+We will do a 1 on 1 zoom session where we demo how to use these protocols, or help you use them.